julien-poivret/SSH_basic/README.md

   ( after 30s or more you will get a full description of your network devices and open ports for every one of them ).

-  * For closing port the easiest is to use a fire wall program for configuring the linux ip table ufw in what it's name stand for uncomplicate firewall:
+  * For closing port the easiest way is to use a fire wall program for configuring the linux ip table ufw is what it's name stand for:
+    "uncomplicate fire wall"
    ```
    sudo apt install ufw
    ```